U L T I M A T E L O O N S

 If you wish to register for this workshop, please provide your details in the form on the right.
 If you have any questions, please include them in the message portion of the form.

-With the welfare of the lake, its inhabitants - both wildlife and people - in mind, the exact location of this workshop is revealed once the deposit has been received and a confidentiality agreement has been signed.
+With the welfare of the lake, its inhabitants - both wildlife and people - in mind, the exact location of this workshop is disclosed once the deposit has been received and a confidentiality agreement has been signed and submitted.